 Driven by Africa’s burgeoning middle class, demand for consumer goods and services in Africa is expected to skyrocket in the next decade.
 In total, it is estimated this will add $1.1 trillion to African GDP by 2019.
 However, although some companies have already attempted to mobilize resources to capture this opportunity, a report by Nielsen titled “How to Navigate the Retail Distribution Labyrinth?” exposes the difficulties that companies are facing to reap the benefits.

 By shining light on the reality behind the African consumer market and its dependence on multiple small retail outlets, the report argues that the underlying bottleneck limiting the future success of the incoming companies is fundamentally a distribution problem.
+Companies need to adopt agile business models to navigate these distribution challenges effectively.
 In this blog post, we dig deep into the analysis and show how Optimetriks’ digital data gathering and management platform can be leveraged to unlock the full extent of the opportunities available in the FMCG market in Africa.
+Additionally, market research is crucial in understanding the African consumer market and tailoring distribution strategies accordingly.

 For a range of different products in Nigeria, the market leaders had an average product penetration of 65%.
+Data analysis helps in understanding product penetration rates by extracting insights through advanced analytics techniques.
 That is, on average, 65% of the 745,000 visited outlets had these top selling products.
 However, more surprisingly, for the remaining 10 best selling products, the average product penetration was merely 30%.

 Across these seven countries, about half of the surveyed 10,000 outlets said consumers had a preference for “trusted” brands.
 This may not be surprising given the tight budget environment most consumers live under.